Arts Basic Income · RBA-E

 A viable, integrated Arts Basic Income

 The missing income pillar in the Artist Statute.
-A pilot grounded in evidence for local adaptation.
+We propose an evidence-based pilot adapted to the Spanish context.

 Latest in the Archive